edandersen/core-admin/README.md

 The admin panel will then use the built in User Principal system to validate the roles.
 Essentially, if a normal call to ```User.IsInRole("rolename")``` would return ```true```, then the user will be able to access the panel.

+#### Troubleshooting

+If you see a 401 error when accessing /coreadmin it means you are running in a non-development environment and you have not set a role up.
+See "Role based security" above.

 ### License

 LGPL licensed.
 Depends on the snazzy [NonFactors.Grid.Mvc6](https://github.com/NonFactors/AspNetCore.Grid) and Bootstrap, both of which are MIT licensed.